Murder of Sarah Everard: Wayne Couzens

 Wayne Couzens was born in Dover, Kent, on 20 December 1972.
 He was educated at Castlemount School, and after taking GCSEs worked as a mechanic in his family's garage.
-He enlisted as a private with the Territorial Army in 2002, and over the following four years he unsuccessfully applied to become a police officer on three occasions.
-He was employed as a special constable with Kent Police in 2006, and was discharged from the Territorial Army the following year for failing to fulfil training obligations.
+He enlisted as a private with the Territorial Army in 2002, and over the following four years he unsuccessfully applied to become a police officer three times.
+He joined Kent Police as a special constable in 2006, and was discharged from the Territorial Army the following year for failing to fulfil training obligations.

 In late 2010, Couzens was vetted for recruitment to the Civil Nuclear Constabulary (CNC).
 In early 2011 he resigned from Kent Police, and took up the role of an authorised firearms officer with the CNC.
-He transferred to the Metropolitan Police Service (Met) in September 2018, working as a police constable and firearms officer.
+He transferred to the Metropolitan Police in September 2018, working as a police constable and firearms officer.
 In February 2020, Couzens was assigned to the Parliamentary and Diplomatic Protection (PaDP) branch, the division responsible for uniformed protection of government and diplomatic premises.
 Couzens had not undergone enhanced vetting as part of his recruitment, nor had he gone through the mandatory two-year probation period with the Met before joining PaDP.